 In mobile games, great performance is closely related to great user experience.
-Gamers are hungry to see a constant progress with the game and have the great gameplay experience.
+Gamers are hungry to see constant progress with the game and have the great gameplay experience.
 For this, graphics performance needs to be up to snuff and the game must work well – and provide the very same experience – across all different devices (phones, tablets etc.).
 We’ll take a look at here how to easily automate the performance profiling and monitoring for mobile games.
 Even you are still starting the development, there are lots of things you can test in the performance context – and that’s where test automation brings you some real benefits.

 Automatic Performance Profiling with Test Automation

 Performance needs to be consistent across all different device variants that your gamers have.
-Because of this it is highly recommended that you use as many real devices for testing as possible.
+Because of this, it is highly recommended that you use as many real devices for testing as possible.
 In order to determine how well your game responds to various levels of usage, you should consider creating tests which last for hours to observe how well the game as well as how much of battery is used during long usage.
-To determine if you game will be able to run successfully for a sustained duration under heavy load, Load/Stress tests can be used.
+To determine if your game will be able to run successfully for a sustained duration under heavy load, Load/Stress tests can be used.
 The performance tests will measure how responsive your game can be on a real device.

 Here is one example of an Android game executed on one randomly picked mobile device (Samsung GT-i8190N Galaxy S III Mini).
 In this case, the test was very simple, enabled only the basic click-throughs over the menus and end up doing those game configurations and selections, and just did nothing else but automatically played the game’s tutorial phase through.
-Device contains 1024MB RAM, runs on ST-Ericsson NovaThor U8420 1 GHz processor with ARM Mali-400MP1 GPU while the resolution is 800×480.
-Not a significant stress for CPU or GPU.
+The device contains 1024MB RAM, runs on ST-Ericsson NovaThor U8420 1 GHz processor with ARM Mali-400MP1 GPU while the resolution is 800×480.
+Not significant stress for CPU or GPU.

 This type of testing is extremely easy to automate and do during all phases of the development.
 The more devices that are used for testing, the better – as you’ll get plenty of useful data on how to improve the gameplay performance, fix those bottlenecks and fine-tune everything.
-You know this but sluggish and badly performing games can ensure that game won’t be successful, gets bad ratings and won’t make its creator (positive) name.
+You know this but sluggish and badly performing games can ensure that the game won’t be successful, gets bad ratings and won’t make its creator (positive) name.

 These sort of features can help mobile game developers to understand potential bottlenecks in performance, reveal unused potential with CPU and GPU resources, and help to push the boundaries of Android gaming and visuals, without forgetting the most important thing – a need to test the game on real devices.